gustavochm/Transport-Properties-Mie-Fluid/README.md

-# Supplementary Information: *Assessment and modeling of the isobaric vapor-liquid-liquid equilibrium for water + cyclopentyl methyl ether + alcohol (ethanol or propan-1-ol) ternary mixtures*
+# Supporting Information: *"Simulation and data-driven modeling of the transport properties of the Mie fluid"*

 This repository is part of the Supporting Information of the article *Simulation and data-driven modeling of the transport properties of the Mie fluid* by Gustavo Chaparro and Erich A. Müller.
 (Submitted to Journal of Physical Chemistry B).